 A significant number of ballots are being discarded under RCV in Bloomington.
-In 2021, 1,629 ballots were exhausted, and this number increased dramatically to 3,065 in 2023 (https://stoprcv.com/research/bloomington-residents-may-repeal-ranked-choice-voting-this-november).
-This means thousands of voters effectively had their voices silenced in the final election results. (https://teamupwith-assets-prod... )
+In 2021, 1,629 ballots were exhausted, and this number increased dramatically to 5,934 in 2023 (National Article on Bloomington's Repeal).
+This means thousands of voters effectively had their voices silenced in the final election results.
+(Bloomington's Past RCV Election Results ) While you can vote any way you want, even for just one candidate, you will run the risk of your vote being exhausted.

-Despite claims that RCV would increase voter engagement, there has not been a notable improvement in voter turnout for off-year elections in Bloomington (https://www.rfabbmn.org/rcv.html).
-The promised benefits of increased participation have not materialized. (https://teamupwith-assets-prod...
-36% in an off year is not stellar and may increase due to controversial ballot questions on the same ballot.
+Despite claims that RCV would increase voter engagement, there has not been a notable improvement in voter turnout for off-year elections in Bloomington.
+The promised benefits of increased participation have not materialized.
+(Total Voter Turnout by Year) 36% in an off year is not stellar and may increase due to controversial ballot questions on the same ballot.

 The implementation of RCV has not resulted in the promised cost savings.
 Hand counting ballots and ongoing voter education efforts continue to incur expenses for the city. (https://www.rfabbmn.org/rcv.html).
 What price tag do you put on your vote when the city spends millions of dollars on wants and not needs?
 Move elections to even years to save money and increase turnout.